Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields

-that preserve the tetrad-gauge.
-We have shown that the pairs $(A_{\frak g},\phi_{\frak g})$ constitute a well-defined Lie group that can be seen as a rep. of the universal covering group of $I(M)$ denoted here by $S(M)$ \cite{ES}.
+We have shown that the pairs $(A_{\frak g},\phi_{\frak g})$ constitute a well-defined Lie group with respect to the new operation that can be seen as a rep. of the universal covering group of $I(M)$ denoted here by $S(M)$ \cite{ES}.